georgeholt1/cartpole-q-learning/README.md

 # Cart-Pole Q-Learning
-A space for experimenting with using the Q-learning algorithm with the cart-pole environment.
+A space for experimenting with applying the Q-learning algorithm to the cart-pole environment.

+The Q-learning agent and associated methods are located in `src/QAgent.py`.
+The `cart-pole.ipynb` notebook walks through usage of the `QAgent` class, performs a hyperparameter search, and shows the behaviour of an agent enacting a policy that gives good performance (it 'solves' the problem, i.e. it consistently reaches 500 time steps).

 ## Requirements
 Tested with Python 3.9.12.